 There are many reasons a person might enter someone else’s property.
 Not all those who trespass have unlawful or malicious intentions, but that doesn’t change the fact that the act of trespassing alone is a crime.
-If you’re facing criminal trespassing charges, you need a Colorado Springs trespassing attorney who can guide you through the legal process and ensure you’re treated fairly.
+If you’re facing criminal trespassing charges, you need a trespassing attorney who can guide you through the legal process and ensure you’re treated fairly.

 The act of trespassing in Colorado occurs when a person knowingly enters another person’s property without their consent.
 The crime can be charged in varying degrees depending on what type of property the alleged trespasser entered and their intent when entering that property.